Enerlytic-Ray/Enerlytic-airline-satisfaction-ml-pipeline/README.md

 # ✈️ Enerlytic Airline Satisfaction ML Pipeline

-> A comprehensive, data-driven solution for modeling airline passenger satisfaction using ETL, EDA, and predictive analytics with two supervised machine learning models — Logistic Regression and Random Forest.
+> A comprehensive, data driven solution for modeling airline passenger satisfaction using ETL, EDA, and predictive analytics with two supervised machine learning models which are Logistic Regression and Random Forest.

 ---